Cat & Dog Cancer Treatment

 Cancer affects many people, and, sadly, it can affect our pets, too.
 If your veterinarian diagnoses cancer in your pet, we can assure you that we will discuss every viable treatment option with compassion and understanding.
 Cat and dog cancer treatment is a stressful, painful experience, but you don’t have to go through this process alone.
 At Columbia Pike Animal Hospital in Annandale, you have our full, unwavering support during this challenging time and we’ll be by your side every step of the way to help.

 We’re pleased to be able to offer pet chemotherapy and surgery services to our patients affected by cancer.
 Our veterinarians and staff are fully committed to each individual case and will be happy to answer your questions and offer you peace of mind whenever possible.

 Oncology Services We Offer

 Naturally, before turning to pet chemotherapy, we first need to make an accurate diagnosis.
-We’ll begin with a thorough physical examination, then proceed with:
+We’ll begin with a thorough physical exam, then proceed with:

 - Blood work